Cysharp/CsprojModifier/README.md

-# CsprojModifier: C# Project Modifier for Unity Editor
+# CsprojModifier

-This Unity Editor extension improves the development experience in Visual Studio and Rider by performing additional processing when generating the .csproj.
+CsprojModifier improves the developer experience in Visual Studio and Rider by performing additional processing when Unity Editor generates .csproj.

 CsprojModifier provides following features: